-Writer and homemaker Mary Virginia Hawes Terhune (1830-1922) began her first novel at the age of sixteen.
-It was published by her father in 1854 after it had been rejected by a formal publisher.
-Her novel Alone was an immediate success, and sold more than 100,000 copies when it was republished two years later.
+It was published by her father in 1854 after it was rejected by a formal publisher.
+Her novel Alone was an immediate success, and when republished two years later it sold more than 100,000 copies.